Should you avoid the HS17 Genie 2?

 Why would a tech complain about the Genie 2?

 I think a lot of the complaints about Genie 2 come from the install process.
 It’s actually easier to install a Genie 2 than it is to install any other 7-room-capable system, but you have to know how to do it.
 You need to know how to install and align the 4K dish.
-It helps to have access to the app that AT&T-certified techs use for installation.
+It helps to have access to the app that DIRECTV-certified techs use for installation.
 Overall the process is different.
 If you’re not up on the latest DIRECTV technology it’s going to be a little harder.

 About the Author